-- One farad (1F) capacitors will change their voltage by 1 volt each second that one amp of current flows.
-Those are very large values, so usually it is a fractional amount.
+- One farad (1F) super capacitors will change their voltage by 1 volt each second that one amp of current flows.
+Those are very large values for most capacitors, and therefore it is usually a fractional amount.
 For example, a 0.001F (1,000µF) capacitor with 0.001A (1mA) of current flowing, will also change voltage at a rate of 1V per second.

 - Brief fixed resistor voltage divider circuit